-At its final meeting in the spring, the Executive Committee reviews the academic standing of all students and approves the renewal of awards of financial support.
+At its final meeting in the spring, the EC reviews the academic standing of all students and approves the renewal of awards of financial support.
 Approval of continued financial support for all students will depend not only upon their professional conduct of assistantships, but also upon satisfactory progress toward the degree.

 Satisfactory progress for all students requires the maintenance of at least a 3.3 quality point average (a B+ average).
 It also requires timely accomplishment of degree requirements.
-For students in the M.A./Ph.D. track, this means the completion of all M.A. degree requirements including the defense of the thesis, before the end of the third semester of enrollment, and completion of the language exam before the Grand Deadline at the end of the fourth semester of enrollment.
+For students in the M.A./Ph.D. track, this means the completion of all M.A. degree requirements, including the defense and submission of the thesis, before the end of the third semester of enrollment, and completion of the language exam before the Grand Deadline at the end of the fourth semester of enrollment.
 In the event that the student encounters difficulty scheduling the defense, he or she should consult the DGS.
 For Ph.D. students this means completion of the language exam before the Grand Deadline at the end of the fourth semester of enrollment.
-(See also "Academic Review & Satisfactory Progress," under III C below.)
+(See also "Academic Review and Satisfactory Progress" under III C.)

-If a full-time MA/PhD or PhD student fails to meet the three semester deadline for the master's defense, or the fourth semester deadline for the language exam, he or she is put on probation.
-If the necessary requirements are not completed by the Grand Deadline for the Master's defense, and by the end of the fifth semester for the language requirement, then funded students will lose their funding and students-funded or not-may be dropped from the program.
+If a full-time M.A./Ph.D. or Ph.D. student fails to meet the three-semester deadline for the Master's defense, or the fourth semester deadline for the language exam, he or she is put on probation.
+If the necessary requirements are not completed by the Grand Deadline for the Master's defense, and by the end of the fifth semester for the language requirement, then funded students will lose their funding and students - funded or not - may be dropped from the Program.

-Un-funded Students, Partial Funding, and Year-to-Year Funding
+Unfunded Students, Partial Funding, and Year-to-Year Funding

 The American Studies Program is as committed to the education of students who enroll using their own resources as to those whom it supports with stipends and assistantships.
-While most of the graduate aid budget is reserved for continuing students who have been guaranteed support for successive years, the program does attempt to aid those who arrive without aid and demonstrate high achievement in their studies.
-If funds are available, the Executive Committee may make annual awards to such students.
-Students must petition the Executive Committee for consideration for partial and year-to-year financial support.
+While most of the graduate aid budget is reserved for continuing students who have been guaranteed support for successive years, the Program does attempt to aid those who arrive without aid and demonstrate high achievement in their studies.
+If funds are available, the EC may make annual awards to such students.
+Students must petition the EC for consideration for partial and year-to-year financial support.
 The deadline for applications for aid in the following year is the mid-April Grand Deadline.

-Fifth-Year Stipends and Assistantships
+Sixth-Year Stipends and Assistantships

-Budget permitting, the American Studies Program awards a limited number of modest fifth-year stipends (assistantships and tuition for students who have finished the fourth year [MA/PhD] or third year [PhD] of their education).
+Budget permitting, the American Studies Program awards a limited number of modest sixth-year stipends (assistantships and tuition for students who have finished the fifth year [M.A./Ph.D.] or fourth year [Ph.D.] of their education).
 These are awarded on a competitive basis and are not linked to students' previous funding status.
-Students may receive fifth year funds only once, and, if they receive an award, are expected to be in residence in Williamsburg and to devote the academic year to full-time study and writing.
+Students may receive sixth-year funds only once, and, if they receive an award, are expected to be in residence in Williamsburg and to devote the academic year to full-time study and writing.

-The program considers these awards very important and makes every effort to maintain them.
+The Program considers these awards very important and makes every effort to maintain them.
 However, students should not rely on their availability.
 These awards are in no sense guaranteed.
-Students should energetically cast a wide net for funds that come from outside the program and the College.
-The deadline for applications fifth-year funds for the following year is Grand Deadline.
-Applications will not be not considered from students with incomplete grades or from those not making satisfactory progress toward the degree (i.e., those who, at minimum, have not completed their Ph.D. qualifying exam by the time the committee convenes to consider requests).
+Students should energetically cast a wide net for funds that come from outside the Program and the College.
+The deadline for applications for sixth-year funds for the following year is the Grand Deadline.
+Applications will not be considered from students with incomplete grades or from those not making satisfactory progress toward their degree (i.e., those who, at minimum, have not completed their Ph.D. dissertation proposal colloquium by the time the committee convenes to consider requests).

-Other Funding Sources & Opportunities for Professional Development
+Other Funding Sources and Opportunities for Professional Development